denodrivers/postgres/docs/README.md

 - options: This parameter can be used by other database engines usable through the Postgres protocol (such as Cockroachdb for example) to send additional values for connection (ej: options=--cluster=your_cluster_name)
-- sslmode: Allows you to specify the tls configuration for your client, the allowed values are the following:
+- sslmode: Allows you to specify the tls configuration for your client; the allowed values are the following:

-  - verify-full: Same behaviour as `require`
+  - verify-full: Same behavior as `require`
-  - verify-ca: Same behaviour as `require`
+  - verify-ca: Same behavior as `require`
-  - require: Attempt to stablish a TLS connection, abort the connection if the negotiation fails
+  - require: Attempt to establish a TLS connection, abort the connection if the negotiation fails
-  - prefer: Attempt to stablish a TLS connection, default to unencrypted if the negotiation fails
+  - prefer: Attempt to establish a TLS connection, default to unencrypted if the negotiation fails
   - disable: Skip TLS connection altogether